When considering subleasing your office or commercial space, there are likely several questions running through your head.

 If you plan to relocate out of your current facility and sublet the entire space, you’ll need to account for moving fees.

-For Austin offices, you can expect to pay approximately $1.00 to $1.50/sf (subject to the specifics of your operation) to move based on the size of your current space.
-For a 10,000-sf office, you should budget between $10,000 and $15,000 for your moving expenses.
+For Austin offices, you can expect to pay approximately $1.50 to $2.00 per square foot (subject to the specifics of your operation) to move based on the size of your current space.
+For a 10,000-square-foot office, you should budget between $10,000 and $15,000 for your moving expenses.

 The cost to move for industrial tenants is much more wide-ranging and depends entirely on the type of facility you operate and the amount of infrastructure that needs to be relocated.